LorenzoVu/Cross-selling-of-insurance-policies/README.md

 # Insurance Cross-Selling Prediction Model

 ## Project Overview
-This project develops a predictive model for AssurePredict, a leading insurance company, to identify potential cross-selling opportunities among existing customers.
+This project develops a predictive model to identify potential cross-selling opportunities among existing customers.
 The goal is to predict which customers are likely to purchase vehicle insurance, enabling more targeted marketing strategies.

 ## Dataset
 The analysis uses a dataset containing customer information including: